RIPE-NCC/ripe-database-documentation/docs/15.RIPE-Database-Mirror/03-Near-Real-Time-Mirroring-v4.md

 *This is still in progress*.

-The public key will approximately once a year for security reasons.
+The public key will rotate approximately once a year for security reasons.
 The process for in-band key rotation involves:
 1. Generating and configuring a new key as the upcoming signing key.
 2. Including this key in the `next_signing_key` field of the Update Notification File, which propagates to mirror clients within 24 hours.
-3. Optionally refreshing the Notification Update File earlier to start propagation sooner.
+3. Optionally refreshing the Notification Update File earlier.
 4. Mirror clients store the new key from the `next_signing_key` field upon retrieving the Update Notification File.
 5. After a week, the server operator makes the new key active and removes the old key.
 Future Notification Files will be signed with the new key and will not include a `next_signing_key` field.
 6. If a client's signature validation fails, it must attempt to verify using the previously encountered `next_signing_key` and update its configuration if successful.